Epidermoid cysts are small, noncancerous lumps that develop under the skin. They are typically painless and do not lead to complications.

-Epidermoid cysts are usually caused by a buildup of keratin.
+Buildup of trapped keratin usually causes epidermoid cysts.
 Keratin is a protein that occurs naturally in skin cells.
-Cysts develop when the protein is trapped below the skin because of damage to the skin or to a hair follicle.
-This damage can be caused by acne or excessive exposure to the sun.
-The blockage causes keratin to accumulate, causing the bump or cyst to develop.
+Cysts develop when the protein is trapped below the skin because of disruption to the skin or to a hair follicle.

-In most cases, epidermoid cysts cause no long-term problems.
-Squeezing out the contents of the cyst can lead to infection, so it’s best to leave the cyst alone.
+Squeezing out the contents of the cyst on your own can lead to inflammation and/or infection, so it’s best to leave the cyst alone.
 It can also lead to scarring around the cyst, which can make removal very difficult and result in larger surgical scars.